 Certain statements discussed in this release as well as in other reports, materials and oral statements that SEACOR Marine Holdings Inc. ("SEACOR Marine" or the "Company") releases from time to time to the public constitute "forward-looking statements" within the meaning of the Private Securities Litigation Reform Act of 1995.
 Generally, words such as "anticipate," "estimate," "expect," "project," "intend," "believe," "plan," "target," "forecast" and similar expressions are intended to identify forward-looking statements.
 Such forward-looking statements concern management's expectations, strategic objectives, business prospects, anticipated economic performance and financial condition and other similar matters.
 Forward-looking statements are inherently uncertain and subject to a variety of assumptions, risks and uncertainties that could cause actual results to differ materially from those anticipated or expected by the management of the Company.
-These statements are not guarantees of future performance and actual events or results may differ significantly from these statements.
-Actual events or results are subject to significant known and unknown risks, uncertainties and other important factors, many of which are beyond the Company's control.
+These statements are not guarantees of future performance and other important factors, many of which are beyond the Company's control.
 It should be understood that it is not possible to predict or identify all such factors.
 Consequently, the preceding should not be considered to be a complete discussion of all potential risks or uncertainties.
 Given these risk factors, investors and analysts should not place undue reliance on forward-looking statements.
 Forward-looking statements speak only as of the date of the document in which they are made.
 The Company disclaims any obligation or undertaking to provide any updates or revisions to any forward-looking statement to reflect any change in the Company's expectations or any change in events, conditions or circumstances on which the forward-looking statement is based, except as required by law.
-It is advisable, however, to consult any further disclosures the
+It is advisable, however, to consult any further disclosures the Company makes on related subjects in its filings with the Securities and Exchange Commission, including Annual Reports on Form 10-K, Quarterly Reports on Form 10-Q and